 Another fixture of downtown Greenville is the Peace Center, a premier performing arts venue.
 In addition to being the home of the Greenville Symphony Orchestra and the Greenville Chorale, the Peace Center regularly brings in top artists.

 Guest artists have included The Beach Boys, Chicago, Renee Fleming, Audra McDonald, and Joshua Bell.
 A full theatre calendar draws visitors from all over the Upstate for Broadway shows like Hamilton, The Lion King, and Wicked.

 Steve Martin and Martin Short recorded their Emmy-nominated Netflix special An Evening You Will Forget for the Rest of Your Life at the Peace Center.

-And in addition to being a top-notch venue, the Peace Center is committed to reducing their impact on the environment, and is even believed to be the first zero-waste-to-landfill arts facility.
+In addition to being a top-notch venue, the Peace Center is committed to reducing its impact on the environment and is even believed to be the first zero-waste-to-landfill arts facility.

 Take in a Greenville Drive game